adithirgis/adithirgis/README.md

 Thanks for stopping by.

 I am a Geospatial Analyst at [ILK Labs](https://www.ilklabs.com/) Bangalore, India.
 I love automating things and making a code, simple to use.
-I am the developer and maintainer of [`mmaqshiny`](https://cran.rstudio.com/web/packages/mmaqshiny/index.html) and [`pollucheck`](https://github.com/adithirgis/pollucheck).
-I am a certified [Tidyverse instructor](https://education.rstudio.com/trainers/people/upadhya+adithi/).
+I am the developer and maintainer of [`mmaqshiny`](https://cran.rstudio.com/web/packages/mmaqshiny/index.html) and [`pollucheck`](https://github.com/adithirgis/pollucheck) which is open source and are shiny apps for analysing and visualising air quality data (data from specific instruments and open source air quality data available in India).
+I am a certified [Tidyverse instructor](https://education.rstudio.com/trainers/people/upadhya+adithi/) and am interested in teaching R to professionals and researchers.
 I am a peer reviewer for the [Journal of Open Source Software](https://joss.theoj.org/papers/reviewed_by/@adithirgis) and [rOpenSci](https://github.com/ropensci/software-review/issues/418#issuecomment-995521139).
 I was a part of Global organizing committee  for the [useR!
 2021](https://user2021.r-project.org/about/global-team/).

-I am also a co-founder and co-organiser of [R-Ladies Bangalore](https://twitter.com/RLadiesBLR) and co_founder of [AsiaR](https://github.com/AsiaR-community).
+I am also a co-founder and co-organiser of [R-Ladies Bangalore](https://twitter.com/RLadiesBLR) and co-founder of [AsiaR](https://github.com/AsiaR-community).
 Along with all this I was a volunteer consultant for Asian Nature Conservation Foundation where I contributed in creating an Elephant Atlas for the state of Karnataka.

 [This](https://scholar.google.com/citations?user=eCqD41cAAAAJ&hl=en&authuser=1) is my Google Scholar profile.
+I am passionate about reproducible research and wildlife conservation.

 #### Programmming Skills

-- Data analysis (modelling, machine learning): R (advanced), SQL (intermediate), Python (beginner)
+- Data analysis: R (advanced), SQL (intermediate), Python (beginner)
 - Software development: R (intermediate), C# (beginner)
 - Web development: Shiny (intermediate), HTML/CSS (beginner), JavaScript (beginner)
 - Document preparation: markdown (intermediate)